 Students are recommended to get in touch with their Coordinator of Studies early on and present their elective preferences and then to submit them to the examination committee for approval using the request procedure.
 The choice of courses for satisfying your elective requirements has to be approved by the Board of Examiners.
 When evaluating a student’s choices, the Board of Examiners will base its decision on the cohesion and standard of the package selected.

 In the bachelor's programme in Philosophy the discretionary space has been scheduled in the second semester of the second year.
 Students may, however, move the discretionary space to their third year, for instance if they wish to take a minor that is spread over the whole academic year.
-In that situation students can attend third year courses in the second semester of their second year - provided that they have completed at least 70 ECTS credits of the mandatory components of the first and second year of their bachelor’s programme.
+In that situation students can attend third year courses in the second semester of their second year - provided that the first year of study has been completed, as well as at least 10 EC of the mandatory second year courses.